Copyright © 1968, 1972, 2004 P.J. Brown, R.D. Eager

 Numerical data is subject to the same operations as pointer data.

-TRUE and FALSE are also used, but these
+are also used, but these

 are represented as 1 and 0, respectively).
 Switch variables are subject